Skip to main content

 • Be sober (v8-9).

 Although Peter sees trials as God's will (3:17; 4:2,19; 5:6), he still sees Satan involved in them (8).
 Therefore, be sober in mind and resist Satan by standing firm in the faith with the global fold (9)!
+And standing firm happens by the Spirit's help (Ephesians 6:13-18).
+Do we actively rely on the Holy Spirit?

 In the last three verses, 12-14, Peter brings greetings from members of the global fold: Silas, Mark, and the church in Babylon.
 And he prays for God's peace upon the fold—all who are in Christ.